studygolang/gctt-godoc/Source/container/list/list.md

 Init initializes or clears list l.

-<h3 id="List.InsertAfter">func (*List) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/container/list/list.go#L144">InsertAfter</a>
+<h3 id="List.InsertAfter">func (*List) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/container/list/list.go#L147">InsertAfter</a>
     <a href="#List.InsertAfter">¶</a></h3>
 <pre>func (l *<a href="#List">List</a>) InsertAfter(v interface{}, mark *<a href="#Element">Element</a>) *<a href="#Element">Element</a></pre>

 InsertAfter inserts a new element e with value v immediately after mark and returns e.
 If mark is not an element of l, the list is not modified.
+The mark must not be nil.

-<h3 id="List.InsertBefore">func (*List) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/container/list/list.go#L134">InsertBefore</a>
+<h3 id="List.InsertBefore">func (*List) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/container/list/list.go#L136">InsertBefore</a>
     <a href="#List.InsertBefore">¶</a></h3>
 <pre>func (l *<a href="#List">List</a>) InsertBefore(v interface{}, mark *<a href="#Element">Element</a>) *<a href="#Element">Element</a></pre>

 InsertBefore inserts a new element e with value v immediately before mark and returns e.
 If mark is not an element of l, the list is not modified.
+The mark must not be nil.

 <h3 id="List.Len">func (*List) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/container/list/list.go#L56">Len</a>
     <a href="#List.Len">¶</a></h3>